Ulindu03/POS-and-Inventory-Management-System-Cursor/README.md

    - `EMAIL_FROM=your_gmail_address`
 5. During development you can set `DEBUG_SHOW_OTP=true` to receive the OTP in the API response (never in production).
 6. Restart the server and GET `/api/auth/smtp-status` to verify: should show `configured:true` and `verify.ok:true`.
-7. Login as admin; response will include `emailSent:true` if mail dispatched.
+7. Login as store owner; response will include `emailSent:true` if mail dispatched.

 If SMTP isn’t configured you can still proceed using the dev OTP (shown only when debug flag is enabled).